Are you looking for a rapid comparison between Gutenberg vs Elementor?

 - Elementor is the first-page builder with AI integration.
 It allows users to generate and enhance text and custom code (HTML, Custom Code, and Custom CSS).
 This integration saves time and effort by automating website creation tasks.

 These unique features make Elementor very popular in the WordPress community.
-Loved by 5 million + active installation in WordPress plugin directory.
+Loved by the 5 million plus users active installation in the WordPress plugin directory.
 Many third-party developers have developed exclusive addons for Elementor to enhance its functionality.
 One of them is Element Pack Pro, which offers a complete package to build a professional website.
+If you want to know about the Element Pack, you can check Element Pack Pro vs Element Pack Lite.

 Key Features of Gutenberg